guyk1971/ray/rllib/README_GK.md

 `git commit`
 `git push`

+After updating the repo, I need to sync the code:
+- Download the latest whl file and save in the project root directory.
+- Copy the whl to remote server
+- `pip uninstall ray`
+- `pip install [ray_whl]`
-after updating the most recent changes you'll have to install the latest whl file and then deploy the files again (using pycharm).
+- Go back to Pycharm and upload the code to remote (following the deployment settings. it will update my updated files in the installation location) after updating the most recent changes you'll have to install the latest whl file and then deploy the files again (using pycharm).